Invitoken Self Reported Market Capitalization Tops $4.51 Billion (INVI)

-Invitoken (INVI) traded up 0.6% against the U.S. dollar during the one day period ending at 20:00 PM E.T. on March 15th.
-One Invitoken token can currently be purchased for approximately $1.63 or 0.00006688 BTC on cryptocurrency exchanges.
-Over the last week, Invitoken has traded up 1% against the U.S. dollar.
-Invitoken has a total market cap of $4.51 billion and approximately $64,505.59 worth of Invitoken was traded on exchanges in the last 24 hours.
+Invitoken (INVI) traded down 0.7% against the U.S. dollar during the one day period ending at 10:00 AM E.T. on March 18th.
+One Invitoken token can currently be purchased for approximately $1.60 or 0.00005798 BTC on cryptocurrency exchanges.
+Over the last week, Invitoken has traded down 1.7% against the U.S. dollar.
+Invitoken has a total market cap of $4.51 billion and approximately $66,561.00 worth of Invitoken was traded on exchanges in the last 24 hours.

 Here’s how related cryptocurrencies have performed over the last 24 hours: